Septra and Pregnancy

 Septra® (sulfamethoxazole/trimethoprim) is a prescription antibiotic often used to treat urinary tract infections (UTIs), although it is approved for other uses as well.
 At this time, it is not clear if Septra is safe for use during pregnancy.
 The manufacturer states that pregnant women should not take Septra unless the potential benefits outweigh the risks to the fetus and that women should never take Septra near the end of pregnancy.

-The U.S. Food and Drug Administration (FDA) uses a pregnancy category system to classify the possible risks to a fetus when a specific medicine is taken during pregnancy.
-Pregnancy Category C is given to medicines that have not been studied in pregnant humans but do appear to cause harm to the fetus in animal studies.
-Also, medicines that have not been studied in any pregnant women or animals are automatically given a pregnancy Category C rating.
-A pregnancy Category C medicine may be given to a pregnant woman if the healthcare provider believes that the benefits to the pregnant woman outweigh any possible risks to the unborn child.
+The U.S. Food and Drug Administration (FDA) uses a category system to classify the possible risks to a fetus when a specific medicine is taken during pregnancy.
+Pregnancy Category D is a classification given to medicines that have been shown to present a risk to the fetus in studies of pregnant women but may still offer benefits that outweigh the risks the drug presents.
+A pregnancy Category D medicine may still be given to a pregnant woman if the healthcare provider believes that the benefits to the woman outweigh the possible risks to the unborn child.

 Of possibly greater concern, Septra might increase the risk of jaundice and, theoretically, kernicterus (brain damage caused by severe jaundice) in the newborn, especially if a pregnant woman takes Septra late in pregnancy.